JaberChowdhury/cpp_tutorial/projects/class_work/README.md

 #include <vector>
 using namespace std;

-// entry of our console app
+// entry of our console app, we may need to call it sometimes for recursive operation void init();
-void init();

-// this will help beautify our logging class Logger {
+// this will help us to beautify our logging class Logger {
   public:
     enum Level { INFO, WARN, ERROR };